 Having visited Prague a couple of times during its colder months, I felt prepared for our first winter living here.
 After all, I’d braved the city in below-freezing temperatures before.
-I knew the shock of the wind and the vital importance of cocooning in a jumble of layers.
+I knew the shock of the wind and the importance of cocooning in a jumble of layers.

 Here are our favourite family-friendly indoor activities in Prague, perfect for a cold or rainy day: